ELS-RD/kernl/experimental/benchmarks/README.md

 Most of the code has been taken from [transformer-deploy](https://github.com/ELS-RD/transformer-deploy).

-It is important to note that `TensorRT` is a black box and we cannot disable fast GELU, fp16 accumulation, or whatever optimization they are using.
+It is important to note that `TensorRT` is a black box and we are not aware of simple ways to disable fast GELU, fp16 accumulation, or whatever optimization leveraged (we know they use many of them because of the precision issues we experienced in prod with this tool).

 ## [AITemplate](https://github.com/facebookincubator/AITemplate/)